-A new managing partner prompts a challenging question to his leadership team - What needs to change?
+A new managing partner poses a challenging question to his leadership team – What needs to change?

-This large independent firm had experienced more than 5 years of almost no fee and profit growth.
-The new managing partner brought a new-found desire to grow the firm, he wanted a new way of working, a new era of growth.
+This large independent firm had experienced more than 5 years of nearly no fee or profit growth.
+The new managing partner brought a keen desire to grow the firm – he wanted a new way of working, a new era of growth.

 Overview statistics